nsg-ethz/p4-learning/README.md

 We will periodically add new content to this repository (specially documentation and new examples), so make sure to check it regularly or `git pull` it from your machine.

+> **Notice**
-**In case you have not installed the dependencies, make sure to check out [this section](#install-the-required-software) and follow the instructions.**
+> In case you have not installed the dependencies, make sure to check out [this section](#install-the-required-software) and follow the instructions.

 ### Install the required software

-*P4-Learning* depends on the following softwares that need to be installed before any exercises or example can be run.
+*P4-Learning* depends on the following software that needs to be installed before any exercises or example can be run.
+Please refer to these links to build and install them on your device.

 - [PI](https://github.com/p4lang/PI)
 - [*Behavioral Model* (BMv2)](https://github.com/p4lang/behavioral-model)
 - [P4C](https://github.com/p4lang/p4c)